 - Use service packaging in Italy (restaurants, packaging supplied at point of sale)

 Italy does not have a meaningful de minimis threshold that exempts small sellers from the registration obligation.
-There is a simplified declaration path for companies with very low volumes, but registration itself is required regardless of size.
+Companies whose annual contribution stays below €200 per material (€300 for the simplified import procedure) are exempt from paying the contribution, but registration itself is required regardless of size.

 How to Register with CONAI